pavolloffay/konflux-otel/README.md

-# konflux-otel
+# Konflux OpenTelemetery

-Konflux configuration for Red hat build of OpenTelemetry
+Konflux configuration for Red hat build of OpenTelemetry.